samar-703/cider/README.md

 - **Secure Authentication**: Clerk handles user authentication securely
 - **HTTPS Required**: Use HTTPS in production for WebRTC to work properly

-## 🐛 Troubleshooting

-### Camera/Microphone Not Working
-- Ensure browser permissions are granted
-- Check if another application is using the camera
-- Use HTTPS (required for WebRTC in production)

-### Connection Issues
-- Verify backend server is running
-- Check CORS settings in `server.js`
-- Ensure firewall allows WebRTC connections
-- Verify STUN server accessibility

-### Video Not Showing
-- Check browser console for errors
-- Ensure both users have granted camera permissions
-- Try refreshing the page
-- Check network connectivity

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📞 Support

-For issues, questions, or suggestions, please open an issue on GitHub.